piathoi/kickstarter-analysis/README.md

 # Outcome based on Goals and Outcome based on Launched Date

+## Overview

-## Overview: this project is created to analyze the relationship between Outcome versus Goals as well as Outcome versus Launched Date.
+This project is created to analyze the relationship between Outcome versus Goals as well as Outcome versus Launched Date.
 Using several techniques such as pivot table and functions like countifs(), sum() and round() to generate graphs for client.

-### Purpose
+## Purpose

 Using graphs based on the data to provide a better understanding for client.
 Based on the graphs, client can determine what needs to improve and/or what can be done to reach the highest goal.

 ## Analysis and Challenges